Nagymartoni family: Heyday

 By the early 14th century, the Nagymartonis' lands were constantly threatened by two neighboring powerful oligarchic powers, Matthew Csák and the Kőszegi family.
 Initially, Paul (I) and Lawrence – possibly along with their aforementioned cousins – were forced to join the Kőszegis' familia.
 When Charles I launched a campaign against the Kőszegis in Transdanubia and Slavonia in the first half of 1316, the Nagymartonis took an oath of allegiance to the king.
 As a result, the Kőszegis pillaged and looted their lands, while Andrew Kőszegi besieged and seized the castle of Kabold.
 When Andrew Kőszegi attacked the towns of Sopron and Győr, which refused to acknowledge his supremacy, in the winter of 1317, the burghers successfully repelled the offense with the assistance of the troops of Paul and Lawrence.
 However, around the same time, Peter III Csák pillaged and destroyed their castle of Bajót in Esztergom County, which was never rebuilt.
+In his 2024 study, historian Attila Zsoldos considered, however, the castle was destroyed sometime around 1307 or 1308 by Stephen II Csák and his sons, when their lord Charles I expelled Ivan Kőszegi and his partisans from the middle of the realm.
 For their loyalty and bravery, Paul and Lawrence regained the castle of Kabold by Charles in 1319, who seized the fort from the Kőszegis in his military campaign, while the Csáks abandoned their claims over the fortress as a compensation for the loss of Bajót.
 Around the same time, the brothers built the first known castle of Forchtenstein (Fraknó).
 The fortress became the family's new household, which, therefore adopted the Fraknói surname by the mid-14th century.

 The family reached its peak with the career of Paul (I), who served as Judge royal from 1328 to 1349.
 He acquired rich, fertile and extensive lands during his two decades of tenure.
 He married twice; his first wife was Elizabeth von Pottendorf (fl.
 1325).
 After her death, Nagymartoni married Elizabeth Puchaim with royal permission in 1343.
 Her father was Austrian noble Henry Puchaim, whose other daughter Agnes was the wife of powerful lord Stephen Lackfi.
 Paul had a daughter Anne, who married her relative Albert Puchaim.
 His brother Lawrence, who died sometime between 1340 and 1342, and his wife Margaret, a daughter of Austrian lord Wulfing I Haschendorfer, became ancestors of the so-called "German branch" of the Nagymartoni (Fraknói) family.
 Louis I of Hungary dismissed Paul from the position of Judge royal in 1349.
 A royal charter notes that Paul was replaced "after numerous complaints".
 He lost all political influence and retired from the royal court.